 Gm7 (G Dorian) implying the key of F.

 We can also think Gm7/C which is Csus7.
 In this case it is usually preferable to resolve with FMaj7 at the end of each A section (the last 2 measures).
 That FMaj7 may even be played as FMaj7(#11) or F Lydian.

 Here are some alternative approaches for soloing over this tune:

 We can start some melodic ideas with any one of the following arpeggios:

 Coupling Triads also works well here:

 The next idea is the same one that I already mentioned in a previous article on "So What/Impressions" (which you can read here: "So What/Impressions").
-If we want to create a less static, modal feeling, we can generate more motion by using the concept of "chordal thinking" where we will think of either one of the following 8-measure chord progressions:
+If we want to create a less static, less modal feeling, we can generate some motion by using the concept of "chordal thinking" where we will think of either one of the following 8-measure chord progressions while improvising:

 1. | Gm7 | Am7 | Gm7 | Am7 | Gm7 | Am7 | Gm7 | (D7) ||

 2. | Gm7 | Am7 | Gm7 | Am7 | Gm7 | C7 | FMaj7 | % ||